winters5885/NSS-Capstone/resources/design-document.md

 * Creating, retrieving, and updating member/employee profile information
 * Creating, retrieving, and updating climbing routes
-* Creating, retrieving, and updading the calendar of events
+* Creating, retrieving, and updating the calendar of events
 * Employee ability to retrieve all members

 ### 4.2.
 Out of Scope